Customer Service in Spain – FYI, it’s not the world’s greatest

 If you haven’t been around too long, you might have some expectations about politeness in customer service that just aren’t getting met here in Spain.

-Although it does seem to be regional: the treatment I get varies wildly from one place to another.
+Although the concept of “politeness” does seem to be regional: the treatment I get varies wildly from one place to another.
+People in big cities have a big city vibe, people in smaller towns might be friendlier.

 Anyway, here’s a little story: the other day I went to the doctor’s office.